opentelekomcloud-docs/cloud-create/umn/source/getting_started/start_deploy.rst

 1. Deploy the app
 =================

-1. When the app is deployed, the **Review** tab shows which cloud resources are being created on Open Telekom Cloud.
+1. When the app is deployed, the **Review** tab shows which cloud resources are being created on T-Cloud Public.
 In this example, a virtual router, network, port, floating IP, and a Virtual Machine (VM) are created.

 2. Click on a component (e.g., **Compute**) to show the deployment logs of it: